 A Skokie Criminal Lawyer Who Knows How to Fight Weapons Charges

 Illinois takes weapons and gun charges very seriously.
-In many cases, these types of charges have mandatory minimum prison sentences, along with large fines, community service requirements, and more.
+In many cases, these charges have mandatory minimum prison sentences, large fines, community service requirements, and more.

 Unfortunately, weapons laws in our state are complex and ever-changing.
 It is quite possible to commit a violation without even realizing it, and understanding your charge and the penalties you face can be overwhelming.
 This is especially true when gun or weapons charges are paired with other charges – such as drug charges, robbery, or home invasion – as is often the case.

 To give yourself the best chance of a positive outcome, you need an experienced professional on your side.
 Skokie defense attorney Andrew M. Weisberg has been successfully representing people just like you for almost 20 years.
-He not only stays up-to-date with all of the latest changes in weapons violations, but understands our area’s political climate and how local judges and prosecutors operate.
+He not only stays up-to-date with the latest weapons violation changes but also understands our area’s political climate and how local judges and prosecutors operate.

 No Matter What Your Weapons Charges Is, You Need a Skilled Skokie Defense Attorney